 http://www.sit-on-topkayaking.com/Articles/Safety/Responsibilities.html

-Safe Boating Hints for Morro Bay, by the State of California, Dept. of Boating and Waterways
+Safe Boating Hints for Morro Bay, by the

 http://www.dbw.ca.gov/Pubs/Morro/MorroBay.pdf